 Cooking wine is a popular ingredient used in many dishes to enhance flavors and add depth to sauces, marinades, and braises.
 However, one common question that arises is whether cooked wine still retains its alcohol content.

-See also How to cook a ham steak in the air fryer
+See also How to cook broccolini in the oven

 The alcohol content in cooking wine is significantly reduced during the cooking process.
 When heat is applied to wine, the alcohol evaporates at a lower temperature compared to water.
 This means that as wine is heated, the alcohol content starts to diminish.